 Designated spaces are available for visitors with disabilities in all three WAM parking lots - Lancaster Street, Salisbury Street, and Tuckerman Street.

-Please note, the Lancaster Street entrance is not accessible to wheeled devices.
-If you park in the Lancaster Street lot during open Museum hours, you must travel across the street and half a block north to reach the Salisbury Street entrance.
+Please note, the Lancaster Street entrance is not yet accessible to wheeled devices.
+If you park in the Lancaster Street lot during open Museum hours, please travel across the street and half a block north to reach the Salisbury Street entrance.

 The Salisbury Street entrance door can be operated with a push-button.